StarlingXWeb/starlingx-website/src/pages/blog/starlingx-configurable-power-management.md

 # Power Metrics

-The StarlingX app *power-metrics* encapsulates tools like *Telegraf* and *cAdvisor* to help customers measure and understand their energy use.
+The StarlingX app *power-metrics* encapsulates tools like *Telegraf* and *cAdvisor* to help users measure and understand their energy use.
 Container Advisor is an open source agent that exposes resource usage and performance data of containers.
-InfluxData Telegraf is also an open source agent for collecting and sending metrics from diverse sources as systems, databases and sensors.
+InfluxData Telegraf is also an open source agent for collecting and sending metrics from diverse sources such as systems, databases and sensors.
 Data collection is performed through *Intel Powerstat (intel_powerstat)* and *Linux CPU (linux_cpu)* input plugins.
 Both agents publish metrics in *Prometheus* format.

 ## Available Metrics

-With Power Metrics application, we have access to system and hardware level raw power data.
+With the Power Metrics application, we have access to system and hardware level raw power data.

 - Thermal Design Power: The maximum power available, in watts, for the processor.
 - Current Power Consumption: The current power usage of the system in watts.